embedded-office/canopen-stack/docs/docs/start/structure.md

 ### Directory: testsuite

-This directory tree contains a test application running on host and checking the behavior of the CANOpen Stack with a simulated CAN interface.
+This directory tree contains a test application running on the host and checking the behavior of the CANOpen Stack with a simulated CAN interface.

 The README within the repository root explains how to setup a local development environment, which is able to run all tests after enhancements.